Marines

 MCB Camp Lejeune - Surface Danger Zones

 To ensure that Marine Corps Base (MCB) Camp Lejeune units are combat ready, certain areas on the Base are used to train military personnel in the use of munitions.
 For safety purposes, each munitions training range is associated with a safety buffer area, called a surface danger zone (SDZ).
-More information about SDZs is provided in Background on SDZs
+More information about SDZs is provided in Background on SDZs.

 In 2007, Marine Corps Installations East – MCB Camp Lejeune (MCIEAST - MCB Camp Lejeune) discovered that portions of some SDZs had been located outside the surveyed Base boundary at times dating back to the 1940s.
 Active range boundaries were adjusted so that the SDZ for each range now lies entirely within the Base boundary.
 Although there was no indication that a safety risk existed, munitions or munitions-related debris could have previously landed beyond the current boundaries of the Base.
 Investigations were conducted in 2010 and 2013 and found munitions and munitions-related items just north of the former target area on Browns Island.

-The off-Base SDZ area covers of approximately 1,600 acres and is predominantly marshland.
+The off-Base SDZ area covers approximately 1,600 acres and is predominantly marshland.
 Most of this area consists of the SDZ for former Rocket Range Number 1, which has not been used for more than 60 years.
 The potentially affected area originally included three private properties totaling approximately 301 acres, as well as the southwestern tip of Bear Island (182 acres of Hammocks Beach State Park), State-owned salt marshes that lie between Bear Island and the mainland, State waters used for fishing and recreation (including portions of Bear Creek), and shallow water areas of the Atlantic Intracoastal Waterway.

 Previous investigations indicate an area of 176 acres between Browns and Sanders Island is the primary location where munitions of concern were found.
 In 2014, warning signs were installed around this area, designated as Site UXO-31, to inform the public of the potential explosive dangers present.
 Following recommendations of the 2014 Expanded Site Inspection, the current investigations will focus on the reduced 176 acres area.